bids-standard/bids-website/docs/blog/posts/2025-01-16-steering-group-minutes.md

 -   Can pay money for developeers/contributors if they have their own company or if a company can play this role (typically takes around 25% in total).
 Within Europe can be done for the one used by INCF for consultants (down to 18%).

--   Researched into other similar companies and their models ... e.g. some NYC company named after Belgian king ;)
+-   Researched into other similar companies and their models...
+Like some NYC company named after Belgian king ;)

 ## BIDS meeting